Kaspersky Anti-Virus: Security vulnerabilities

 In 2005, two critical flaws were discovered in Kaspersky Anti-Virus.
 One could let attackers commandeer systems that use it, and one allowed CHM files to insert malicious code.
 Days later, the software maker had offered preliminary protection to customers, and a week later a permanent patch was made available.

 Operating systems

 Microsoft Windows

 Kaspersky has been initially developed for Windows, hence the system is supported with a client application since the very beginning.

 Linux

-An edition of Kaspersky's anti-virus solution for Linux workstations is available to business consumers.
+An edition of Kaspersky's anti-virus solution for Linux workstations is available to business users since 2011.
 It offers many of the features included in the mainstream version for Windows, including on-access and on-demand scanners.
+Linux support in consumer products introduced in 2025 in some countries for Ubuntu, Unicom, Alt Linux and RED OS.

 Specialized editions of Kaspersky Anti-Virus are also available for a variety of Linux servers and offer protection from most forms of malware.

 Apple Mac OS X / macOS (since 2016)

 The newly released Macintosh capable edition of Kaspersky Anti-Virus is compatible on (Intel Processor Based) Mac OS X Tiger and higher to include the brand new version Mac OS X Snow Leopard, released in August 2009.
 Kaspersky Lab internal testing concludes consuming only 2% CPU impact on performance and is designed to maintain a user friendly Mac-like interface with which Mac users are familiar.
 Kaspersky Anti-Virus for Mac contains definitions to detect and block malware affecting Windows, Linux and macOS alike.
 Kaspersky Anti-Virus for Mac also scans shared folders of users running Windows using Virtual PC on capable Apple Macintosh personal computers.